Battle of Jarte: Battle

 Abreu with seventy men to dislodge them, which they did.
 The horsemen tried to support the Turks, and here some Portuguese were wounded.
 From the camp our artillery killed some horsemen, and wounded many Moors."
 Cristóvão then sounded his trumpets to recall them and, due to ever decreasing supplies and their opponents refusal to attack, arranged his forces with the queen at the center.

 In the morning of Tuesday April 4, 1542, they began to march towards their enemy who shouted, trumpeted, and drummed, thinking them ensnared in their trap; the Christians then fired their matchlocks and artillery, killing "4 hourses and some foot.
 The Turks, seeing the damage caused by their offensive, advanced.
-Ahmed Gragn saw them and charged as well, but his cavalry could not do the Portuguese harm due to their vanguard's bravery and the horses' fear of the gunfire.
-Cristóvão then halted his forced and allocated 50 of his troops to halt 100 advancing Turks.
+Imam Ahmed saw them and charged as well, but his cavalry could not do the Portuguese harm due to their vanguard's bravery and the horses' fear of the gunfire.
+Cristóvão then halted his forces and allocated 50 of his troops to halt 100 advancing Turks.
 The brutal offensive wounded Cristóvão himself, who was struck by a bullet in the leg.
 Ahmad, seeing this, advanced to encourage his forces to charge and was shot in the thigh.
 When they saw him fall his three banners were lowered, signalling a retreat, and the Adalites carried him in their arms.
 When Cristóvão saw this he knew his adversary had been wounded, sounding the trumpets and kettledrums.
 The Portuguese shouted "Saint James!" and charged with the 200 Abyssinians; "We slew many and followed them a space, where the Abyssinians avenged themselves on the Moors, slaying them as if they had been sheep."

 Due to Cristóvão da Gama not having a horse to pursue them, and due to the weakness of his forces, he contended himself with the victory (which was not a minor one).
 While in pursuit, the Queen had a tent pitched, her and her women bandaging the wounded with their own headgear and crying tears of joy as they had been in fear.

 The Portuguese suffered over fifty wounded, chiefly by matchlock bullets; but their enemy paid heavily and the field was full of them: "The Abyssinians recognised four of the principal Captains of the King of Zeila; there lay dead on the field forty horses and 'thirty Turks'."

 Aftermath

 After the victory, the Christian army wanted to rest, but the local ruler advised them not to due to the bad condition of the environment and to instead return to Ethiopian controlled land.
 Due to the Portuguese surgeon having been wounded in the right hand, Cristóvão da Gama had to tend to the wounded himself.
 The Portuguese would stay in the region for a week recovering and waiting for reinforcements from Massawa which would not arrive, meanwhile Seble Wongel sent out spies in disguise.
-Following their defeat at Jarte, Gragn requested aid from the Ottoman governor of Yemen in Aden.
+Following their defeat at Jarte, Ahmed requested aid from the Ottoman governor of Yemen in Aden.
 This retinue of Turkish, Arab, and Albanian troops would later assist him in the Battle of Wofla.